PanasonicSolar panelsCanadian Solar

 There are new types of solar panels that are currently being developed and in the future they might replace those that are more common now.
 Right now they are either not ready or too expensive for residential use to even take them into consideration.

 For example, there is Biohydrate Solar Cell technology, which emulates the process of natural photosynthesis (right now in development).
-Cadmium Telluride Solar Cells (CdTe) allow the production of solar panels to become much cheaper but have a significant drawback — they are toxic.
 Concentrated PV cells take advantage of mirrors, lenses, cooling systems and solar trackers, which allow them to reach the efficiency of 41%.

 Now that you know more about the properties of different types of solar panels, it's easier to answer the question "Which one should I choose?"
 For residential use the best option is usually monocrystalline panels.
 However if you're tight on funds, polycrystalline panels are a fine choice.
 Don't forget that it is possible to save 30% of the installation cost with Federal Solar Tax Credit (read about it in our article).

-Of course, in a lot of cases the brand and the manufacturer matters more than the type of a panel.
-Just as solar panels’ different types, companies stand out in different ways.
+Of course, in a lot of cases the brand and the manufacturer matter more than the type of a panel.
+Just as solar panels are different, companies stand out in different ways.
 For example, Panasonic PV modules are known for their improved performance at high temperatures — when it gets hot, they lose 2 times less production than average modules.
 The products of Canadian Solar excel in low-light situations — some of their models lose no more than 3% even on cloudy days.
 Trina Solar offers solar panel systems that have outstanding efficiency.
 The key to making the right choice is to focus on main factors that are most important in your particular case.

 Stay tuned